summary

 Oude Molen directly borders Valkenberg Psychiatric Hospital, which was established in 1891 as a therapeutic landscape utilising agricultural labor and land-based care for rehabilitation.
 For over 30 years, the current Eco-Village tenants have maintained a direct continuity of purpose with this history.
 Services like the Oude Molen Stables’ equine therapy for disabled kids and the food gardens partnered with Valkenberg’s Occupational Therapy department are a modern, irreplaceable continuation of the site’s historical institutional landscape.

 A Precinct Plan is a strict, legally binding document that ties developers to exact architectural layouts, height limitations, and community facility placements.
 A Development Framework establishes a loose “basket of rights” with variable, unmapped boundaries.
-Pushing a loose framework means that once the City grants these sweeping land-use rights, the general public loses all democratic oversight, leaving private developers free to adjust density and height variables behind closed doors.
+Pushing a loose framework means that once these land-use parameters are locked in, subsequent processes are constrained to implementation within those maxima, and the illustrations shown to the public did not depict the maximums actually being approved.

 The Oude Molen corridor is facing intense development pressure from concurrent mega-developments along the river system, including Conradie Park and Riverlands.
 No independent Environmental Impact Assessment (EIA) has been conducted for Oude Molen, despite it directly bordering the sensitive Black River wetland—a critical habitat for protected wildlife such as the endangered Western Leopard Toad.
 Furthermore, local schools are already over-capacity, traffic congestion is high, and the entire high-density concept relies heavily on a proposed new train station that has zero confirmed funding in PRASA’s corporate infrastructure budget.